-Plantain is the name of a subgroup of bananas that comprises more than 100 cultivars.
+Plantain is the name of a large group of bananas that has upwards of 100 cultivars.
 The expression "bananas and plantains" has created confusion as to what plantains are.
 Contrary to what it suggests, plantains are bananas.
 The expression was coined to raise awareness on the importance of cooking bananas for food security, but in doing so it helped spread the misconception that the word "banana" refers to dessert bananas only.
 Paradoxically, the FAO statistics which keeps tabs on bananas and plantains has led to an underestimation of the importance of cooking bananas in global production, and by extension an overestimation of the dessert types.
 In Spanish, plátano, from which is derived the term plantain, is often used to refer to all types of bananas.

 The genome of Plantain cultivars, shorthanded AAB, denotes that these bananas have three sets of chromosomes and that they are hybrids of Musa acuminata and Musa balbisiana in a proportion of roughly two to one.
 Even though bananas originate from the Asia-Pacific region, the diversity of Plantain cultivars is highest in Africa, especially West and Central Africa.
 This diversity was created locally by farmers selecting and vegetatively propagating natural mutants derived from the maybe more than one cultivar introduced to the African continent.
 Archaelogical evidence in the form of phytoliths suggests that bananas were being grown in southern Cameroon during the first millenium BC.
 The diversity of Plantains in the Democratic Republic of Congo is believed to be one of the highest in Africa.
 The Plantain cultivars grown in Latin America were introduced from Africa during the slave trade.

 The cultivars in this subgroup display a wide range of morphological characters, from plants with a large bunch and male bud, to plants with only a few fruit and no male bud.
 As bunch weight decreases, the average fruit weight tends to increase.